 Without wasting any time, let's get the process started!

-Step 2 : Navigate to the Web SDKs
+Step 2 : Login to your Account

 <script src="./index.js">